A JOURNEY TO THE HEART OF TURKISH CUISINE and GÖBEKLİTEPE

 Rest of the day at leisure.

-Overnight Divan Hotel, Hışvahan or similar (B, L, D )
+Overnight at Anadolu Evleri (B, L, D )

 Day 7 GAZİANTEP – ŞANLIURFA – GÖBEKLİTEPE

-After breakfast we will drive to Sanliurfa to visit the archaeological site, known as Gobeklitepe.
+After lunch we will drive to visit Gobeklitepe.

 It is currently the oldest known archaeological site with evidence of significant and prolonged construction activity by humans.
 Evidence suggests that it was some sort of religious/gathering place for people.
 The site was built about 12,000 years ago, was active for over 3,000 years and then methodically covered up in the 8th millennia BC.
 Gobeklitepe is a series of mainly circular and oval shaped structures set on the top of a hill and has been interpreted as the oldest human-made place of worship yet discovered.

 After visiting Gobeklitepe, we drive to the city centre of Sanlıurfa.
 Home to the world’s earliest civilizations, Sanliurfa’s cuisine also featuring fantastic origin tales.
 Cig kofte (raw meatballs, according to legend was invented by Abraham himself from what he had available in the cave where he hid from Nemrut.
 The dish is also said by some to have been created for Hittite royalty.

 Sanliurfa is also known throughout Turkey for its spice, and in particular Urfa biber or Isot pepper, a dried dark red pepper with a smoky, raisin-like taste.

 In addition to being used in Sanliurfa’s diverse range of kebabs and lahmacun, the pepper features in sac kavurma, a dish that consists of ground lamb and vegetables fried on a thin iron skillet.

 Dinner at a popular Urfa Restaurant.